 For as many years as universities have been around, it’s amazing that the admission process still feels very much shrouded in mystery for most people.
 What really happens “in committee”?
 Who are the people making the decisions?
 Are there different piles for different students?
 What do I need to do to be admitted??

-It’s difficult to condense all that I learned as a Stanford admission officer in just five points, so I’ll save the other bits for our April 23 info session.
-In the meantime, the Five Things below offer important contextual information and a peek inside the many factors considered behind the doors of the admission committee room(s).
+While it’s difficult to condense all that I learned as a Stanford admission officer in just five points, I hope to offer important contextual information and a peek inside the many factors considered behind the doors of the admission committee room(s).

 1. “Angular” versus “Well-Rounded” students.
 We want them all.

 I used to think that universities were only looking to admit renaissance students -- the ones that excel as academically genius, musically-talented, artistically-gifted, athletically standout, community-focused and selflessly-motivated wunderkinds in every way.
 While it’s true that top universities are looking for outstanding applicants, they’re not necessarily looking (solely) for students who can walk on water (though it helps if you can).
 Just kidding.
 What they are looking for is your “point of excellence” -- this can be your unparalleled strength in a particular subject area (perhaps you’ve exceeded the curriculum offered at your school), notable impact through extracurricular activities (perhaps at a national or international level), or even just your stellar personality (as evidenced by teacher recommendation letter support).
 Don’t be so concerned if your application makes it abundantly clear that STEM is your strong suit while foreign languages are not.
 Admissions looks for a well-rounded class, so extremely angular students are fully embraced as well.

 2. GPA is not everything.
 Neither are your SAT and ACT scores.